Xenoxiluna/Terraria-World-Parser/README.md

 # `Terraria World Parser`
-Terraria 1.4.0.2 world parser in the Swift programing language
+Terraria 1.4.0.5 world parser in the Swift programing language

-#### NOTE: Terraria 1.3.5.3 is supported in version 0.2.1 and below of this library.
+#### NOTE: Only Terraria 1.3.5.3 -1.4.0.5 is supported!

 ## Usage
 This is a swift package.
 Add as a dependency in your project to use it.
 There is an experimental windows version available in the windows branch.